 However, early June is not as rainy as other months of Monsoon.
 So you can plan a trek during the first two weeks of June.
 You will enjoy the last few days of Spring on the trail.

-Summer or Monsoon is a high humidity season.
+Summer or Monsoon is a high-humidity season.
 The temperature can go as high as 40 degrees around the country.
 In addition, there is frequent rainfall during the day.
 As a result, the mountains around the Everest Region remain mostly behind clouds.
 However, the view is breathtaking once the clouds start to open.

 In a nutshell, Monsoon is not an appropriate time for Gokyo Valley Trek.
-But you can do the trek in the season’s early or late weeks.
-Just avoid the trails when Monsoon is at its peak.
+But you can trek in the season’s early or late weeks.
+Just avoid the trails when the Monsoon is at its peak.
 Also, go through the weather forecasts and plan your trek accordingly.
 And an experienced guide is a must.

-Gokyo Valley Trek Altitude Chart
+Gokyo Valley Trek Altitude Chart and Map

 Gokyo Valley Trek begins from Kathmandu(1400m).
 Then we take a flight to Lukla(2,840m).
 From Lukla, we continue our trek through Phakding(2,610m), Namche Bazaar(3,400m), Dole(4,200m), and Machhermo(4,470m) to reach Gokyo(4,790m).
 Then we hike down Gokyo Ri(5,360m), the trek's highest point.

 Now, the altitude gain lowers after Gokyo Ri Hike.
 We have to return to Lukla, and we will have daily altitude loss while retracing back to Lukla.
 To return to Lukla(2,610m), we’ll trek via Phortse(3,800m), Tyangboche(3,867m), and Jorsale(2,800m).
 And finally, we’ll fly back to Kathmandu(1400m) to complete the tour.